 A well-rounded mortgage comparison typically considers:

-- repayment structure (repayment vs interest-only)
+- repayment term structure

 - how the interest rate behaves over time (fixed, variable, tracker, discounted)